 Due to the Coronavirus pandemic, we have had to temporarily postpone VHF exam sessions at our usual training venue in Putney.
-In order to facilitate examinations for candidates who require priority examination, we are currently accepting enquiries for Priority VHF exam visits from 1st July onwards to the following London postcodes:
+In order to facilitate examinations for candidates who require priority examination, in line with the latest RYA and UK Government guidance we are currently only accepting enquiries for priority VHF exam visits for those who urgently require VHF certification for commercial/work purposes.

 Priority VHF Exam Visits are priced at:

 £55.00 + RYA fees

 VHF SRC Exams will be conducted by an accredited RYA SRC examiner, who will travel to your location with the specialist equipment required to conduct the exam.
 The exam will be conducted whilst maintaining social distancing, using approved PPE to minimise risk of transmission of COVID-19.

 These exams will be organised on a one-to-one basis at a time convenient for you.
 The exam will take about 1 hour for a single candidate to complete, plus some additional time if required for familiarisation with the training equipment.
 We are also able to assess multiple candidates within the same visit, if desirable; up to 4 candidates can be examined per session, as long as appropriate social distancing can be maintained between the candidate(s) and examiner.

 Please ensure you can provide the following as a minimum: